jonilaakso/vault/content/ICT/fediverse.md

 You can view popular Fediverse alternatives to commercial social media from here: https://jointhefediverse.net/join?lang=en-us

-# Meta's Threads has joined the Fediverse
+# Meta and Medium has joined the Fediverse
 One really interesting fact is that Meta has connected Threads to the Fediverse.
 In short, a Threads user can turn on sharing to the Fediverse.
 Once sharing is activated, Fediverse users can search for and follow your content.

+Medium has made their own Mastodon instance me.dm.
+You can learn more about me.dm from [here](https://help.medium.com/hc/en-us/articles/12101044403095-About-me-dm-Medium-s-Mastodon-instance)

 ---
 **References:**